STRIPERSPACE.COM LOGO

 Poppers should be retrieved in short bursts that make the lure pop and creates a commotion.

-Often throwing metal gets results.
-Two of the best are shown on the right.
+Often metal lures get good results.
+Three of the best are shown on the right.

 Often bluefish hit these lures, so I replace the treble hooks with single hooks to make it easier to unhook those toothy critters.